 On a Mac computer, the Command+Option+Esc key combination is the equivalent of the three-finger salute.

 On a Chromebook and Chrome, use the Shift+Esc key combination instead.

 On a computer running Linux, press Ctrl+Alt+F1 to access the first console (text mode).
 Using F2 through F6 instead of F1 opens consoles two through six, respectively.
 To return to the window manager (graphical desktop), press Ctrl+Alt+F7.

-Today, when pressing Ctrl-Alt-Delete, an NMI is sent to the CPU and Microsoft Windows opens a screen that gives access to Lock the computer, Switch users, Sign out, open the Task Manager, and shut down the computer.
-Earlier versions of Windows only opened the Task Manager, which allows them to see what's running on the computer and have access to End Task open programs.
+When pressing Ctrl+Alt+Del, an NMI is sent to the CPU, and Microsoft Windows opens a full-screen menu.
+The menu gives access to Lock the computer, Switch users, Sign out, open the Task Manager, and Shut down the computer.
+Earlier versions of Windows only opened the Task Manager, which allows them to see what's running on the computer, and to use the End Task function to force-close any open programs.

 Although you get the same results when pressing these keys in any order, it's more common to write as "Ctrl+Alt+Del" or "Ctrl+Alt+Delete."

 Computer slang, Force quit, Operating system terms, Reboot, TFS, Warm boot